openxla/xla/xla/examples/axpy/README.md

     tsl::ReadFileToString(tsl::Env::Default(), module_path, &module_string));
 ```

-In order to parse the StableHLO module, we must register the appropriate MLIR
+In order to parse the StableHLO module, we must first register the appropriate
-dialects:
+MLIR dialects:

 ```c++
 // Register MLIR dialects necessary to parse our module.
 In our case this is